-More than 400,000 Canadians act as long-distance caregivers to a parent suffering from a chronic health problem or physical limitation.
-Long-distance caregivers, defined as those living at least one hour away by car, report having higher care-related expenses and levels of emotional distress than caregivers who live with or within a short drive of the care recipient.
+More than 400,000 Canadians act as long-distance caregivers to a parent living with a chronic health problem or physical limitation.
+Long-distance caregivers, defined as those living at least one hour away by car, report having higher care-related expenses and levels of emotional distress than caregivers who live within a short drive of the care recipient.
 North American caregivers collectively miss 15 million days of work each year to attend to a loved one.
-As parents age, the emotional and financial pressure long distance caregivers face will only increase.
+As parents age, the emotional and financial pressure long-distance caregivers face will only increase.

 As parents age, their needs can quickly change over time.
 Since you’re not there to monitor the changes, it can be challenging to know what types of care they may need at any given moment.
 Though you may call them daily or visit on the weekends, you may not have a clear sense if their mood is shifting, if daily tasks like bathing and getting dressed are more of a challenge, or if their memory is failing.
 Hiring the right in-home caregiver can ensure that your parent is well taken care of so that changing needs are properly met.
-Not only do you have peace of mind that your loved one is cared for, but the caregiver can also give progress updates and alert you when something has changed so you’re not in the dark.
-With nurse-managed care, you can rest assured professionals are looking after their health, in addition to day-to-day activities.
+Not only do you have peace of mind that your loved one is cared for, but the caregiver can also give progress updates and alert you when something has changed.
+With nurse-managed care, you can rest assured that professionals are looking after their health and day-to-day activities.

 It can be complicated to coordinate services or find the best doctors and providers in different areas.
 Thankfully, the best homecare providers have already done the research for you and have relationships with the best providers in your parent’s hometown.
 They can also ensure your parent makes all their appointments as required.